PrefectHQ/prefect/docs/concepts/artifacts.md

 # Artifacts

 Artifacts are persisted outputs such as tables, Markdown, or links.
+They are stored on Prefect Cloud or a Prefect server instance and rendered in the Prefect UI.
 Artifacts make it easy to track and monitor the objects that your flows produce and update over time.
-Artifacts  are stored on Prefect Cloud or a Prefect server instance and rendered in the Prefect UI.

 ![Markdown artifact sales report screenshot](/img/ui/md-artifact-info.png)